 - 1.1.
-The Kingsbridge Educational Trust (KET) collects and uses certain types of personal information about staff, pupils, parents and other individuals who come into contact with the Trust in order provide education and associated functions.
-The Trust may be required by law to collect and use certain types of information to comply with statutory obligations related to employment, education and safeguarding, and this policy is intended to ensure that personal information is dealt with properly and securely and in accordance with the General Data Protection Regulation (GDPR) other related legislation. - 1.2.
+The Schools of King Edward VI in Birmingham (the 'Foundation') collects and uses certain types of personal information about staff, pupils, parents and other individuals who come into contact with the Foundation in order to provide education and associated functions.
+The Foundation may be required by law to collect and use certain types of information to comply with statutory obligations related to employment, education and safeguarding, and this policy is intended to ensure that personal information is dealt with properly and securely and in accordance with the General Data Protection Regulation ('GDPR') and other related legislation. - 1.2.
 The GDPR applies to all computerised data and manual files if they come within the definition of a filing system.
 Broadly speaking, a filing system is one where the data is structured in some way that it is searchable on the basis of specific criteria (so you would be able to use something like the individual's name to find their information), and if this is the case, it does not matter whether the information is located in a different physical location. - 1.3.
-This policy will be updated as necessary to reflect best practice, or amendments made to data protection legislation, and shall be periodically reviewed.
+This policy will be updated as necessary to reflect best practice, or amendments made to data protection legislation, and shall be reviewed every two years.